May 31, 2009

-The Pharisees viewed keeping God’s law as the only way to win acceptance with God.
+The Pharisees viewed keeping God’s law as the only way to win acceptance with Him.
 Accusing Jesus of being unlawful on the Sabbath, they plotted to kill Him because they misunderstood that the Sabbath was given to man for his benefit and blessing.
-Alistair Begg reminds us that legalism teaches, “I obey, therefore I am accepted,” but Christianity says, “I am accepted, therefore I obey.”
+Alistair Begg reminds us that while legalism teaches, “I obey; therefore, I am accepted,” Christianity says, “I am accepted; therefore, I obey.”

 23One Sabbath he was going through the grainfields, and as they made their way, his disciples began to pluck heads of grain.
 24And the Pharisees were saying to him, “Look, why are they doing what is not lawful on the Sabbath?”
 25And he said to them, “Have you never read what David did, when he was in need and was hungry, he and those who were with him: 26how he entered the house of God, in the time of4 Abiathar the high priest, and ate the bread of the Presence, which it is not lawful for any but the priests to eat, and also gave it to those who were with him?”
 27And he said to them, “The Sabbath was made for man, not man for the Sabbath.
 28So the Son of Man is lord even of the Sabbath.”